 - 2 cloves garlic , minced

-- 8 ounces truffle cheddar , shredded (about 2 cups)
+- 8 ounces truffle cheddar or regular cheddar , shredded (about 2 cups)

 - Meanwhile, heat oil in heavy bottomed pot.
 Add shallot and garlic and cook 3 to 5 minutes.